 He smiles, takes another hit, and settles next to me, with his back to the wall.

 Soon everybody is getting up.
 We make a circle with the pipe going around.
 Everybody, except Jimmy, talks about themselves a bit.
 It’s the first time anyone has opened up to the others.
 Most are runaway and/or throwaway kids.
 No one is younger than me; most are 17 or 18.
 They feel they’re still on the streets, even though Doug is providing a place to sleep.
 All expect to be eventually kicked out.
 When I ask, no one can remember anyone actually being told to leave.
 All the boys before them have gone off on their own.
 Their dream is to find a sugar daddy, who will buy them stuff, like a car.
 They’re amazed I have a boyfriend my own age.
-They don’t want their hometown friends to know what they do.
+They do not want their hometown friends to know what they do.
 Sex is something they do to survive; they hate it.
 Yesterday’s orgy makes them all uneasy because everyone screwed and was screwed.
 Their feelings are too mixed up for them to admit they liked it.
 Being straight is an image they must maintain at all cost.
 Sex is a job.
-It can’t be fun.
-When I tell them I have sex with girls and don’t know or care whether I’m straight or gay, they argue that you have to be exclusively one or the other.
+It cannot be fun.
+When I tell them I have sex with girls and don’t know or care whether I am straight or gay, they argue that you have to be exclusively one or the other.
 It makes them nervous they’re so close to being gay.
 If they enjoy it just once, it might blow the image they fight to maintain.

-I look at them after each talks about their experiences, and say, “You know, we’re all so much more alike than different.
+I look at them after everyone talks about their experiences, and say, “You know, we’re all much more alike than different.
 I think the straight world sucks, especially if you have to work at it to belong.
 I’ve got an idea to test how gay each of us is, but you’ve got to agree to participate.
 Okay?”

 They all look nervously at each other, so I continue, “It’s not a word test.
 We just see who gets turned on by each other.
 All we have to do is get naked and see who gets hard as we sit around in a circle.”